kintail/input-widget/README.md

     produces a new `String` as a message whenever that text is edited.
-This generally enforces good practice (since you always have to explicitly supply the current value to display in an input widget, it's much harder to get a mismatch between your model and your view) but it turns out that it also makes it easy to create cool things like [input widgets for recursive data types](https://github.com/kintail/input-widget/blob/1.0.3/examples/Recursive.elm).
+This generally enforces good practice (since you always have to explicitly supply the current value to display in an input widget, it's much harder to get a mismatch between your model and your view) but it turns out that following this pattern also makes it easy to create cool things like [input widgets for recursive data types](https://github.com/kintail/input-widget/blob/1.0.3/examples/Recursive.elm).

 # How do I use it?